alvarotrigo/fullPage.js/README.md

 - `scrollOverflow`: (default `true`) defines whether or not to create a scroll for the section/slide in case its content is bigger than the height of it.
 In order to prevent fullpage.js from creating the scrollbar in certain sections or slides use the class `fp-noscroll`.
 For example: `<div class="section fp-noscroll">` You can also prevent scrolloverflow from getting applied on responsive mode when using `fp-auto-height-responsive` in the section element.

 - `scrollOverflowReset`: (default `false`) [Extension of fullpage.js](http://alvarotrigo.com/fullPage/extensions/).
-When set to `true` it scrolls up the content of the section/slide with scroll bar when leaving to another vertical section.
-This way the section/slide will always show the start of its content even when scrolling from a section under it.
+Possible values are `true`, `false`, `sections`, `slides`.
+When set to `true` it scrolls up the content of the section/slide with a scroll bar when leaving to another section/slide.
+This way the section/slide will always show the start of its content even when scrolling from a section underneath it.
+Adding the class `fp-no-scrollOverflowReset` on the section or slide will disable this feature for that specific panel.

 - `scrollOverflowMacStyle`: (default `false`).
 When active, this option will use a "mac style" for the scrollbar instead of the default one, which will look quite different in Windows computers.